tdebonnet/appendix_c/README.md

-# Annex_C

-Creation of Annex C
+# Creation of Appendix C

+The aim of this package is to automate the creation of Appendix C using the following software:
+- openLCA
+- Brightway2
+- SimaPro

+The extensions considered in this package are:
+- zip (via JSON export to openLCA)
+- XLSX (via brightway and Activity Browser)
+- CSV (via SimaPro)

 ## Installation
-conda env create -f annex_C.yml conda activate annex_C
+conda env create -f appendix_C.yml conda activate appendix_C